Self-Publishing And Page Layout For Microsoft Word

 3. Click on the Header in each section and select Different First Page, Different Odd & Even page, and de-select Link to Previous.

-4. Click on the Footer in each section and select Different Odd & Even pages and Link to Previous
+4. Click on the Footer in each section to select Different Odd & Even pages and Link to Previous

 5. Add page numbers to the Footer (see the next section for more on Page Numbers).